 And as we’ve established, often the most straightforward way to do that is to start freelancing in addition to your nine-to-five.
-Ideally, you can even make that work something you already enjoy—like teaching a fitness class or creating designs—so it feels less like work.
-In other words, become a part-time freelancer in your chosen field.
+Ideally, you can do something you already enjoy—like teaching a fitness class or creating designs—so it feels less like work.

 There’s only one problem.
 Freelancing requires one precious resource that everyone seems to be lacking these days…

 Even full-time freelancers have a hard time with time management.
 But if you’re already working a full-time job, have other activities you enjoy, need time to take care of yourself, and especially if you have a family, finding time to work on a freelance business can seem impossible.

 I asked a number of successful freelancers how they make time for their work.
 Read about the strategies and systems they use below, and you can be more productive and earning more money in the coming year.

 Unlike money, we can’t make more time, we can only free up the time we have.
 To find more time, you have two options:

 - Identify blocks of uncommitted time in your existing schedule

 - Change your schedule to create blocks of uncommitted time

 I’m a newbie freelancer myself, and I’ve found that using pockets of empty time during the day has been critical to my ability to get everything done.